 On the other hand, I also got to observe the relationships between staff and how they’re organized.
 It was brilliant to see a team of very different people working together.
 Sometimes even of different nationalities.
 The most interesting thing I noticed was that they were all friends.
 No matter their background, education or training, they were friends, but still respected one another based on their position.

 This all gave me a different outlook on my home university and the healthcare system, as well as the life we have at home.
-Healthcare in Slovenia is what it is.
 The most important thing was to see that it is possible to have a well-working healthcare system.

 On the other hand, Slovenia has its advantages.
 The weather is much nicer, the food better, and one can actually pay with a credit card in most places.
 Moreover, everything is closer.
 I didn’t fully realize how big Germany is until I wanted to get to Cologne for a Eurobasket game.
 In Slovenia, you can decide to drive to the seaside and be there in 1 hour.
 If you’re in Heidelberg, you’d probably need about 8.

 As I was leaving Heidelberg, I felt happy because I proved to myself that I can successfully function in a different (foreign, German) environment.
 It was also great to finally get to sleep in my bed, see my friends and be with my family again.